ucfcbb/GINClus/README.md

 Fedora/CentOS: dnf install python3-pip
 ```
 #### Install required Python libraries:
-It is required to install several python libraries to run RNA-NRD pipeline.
-These libraries are included in the [requirements.txt](requirements.txt) file.
-To install all required python libraries, please navigate to the RNA-NRD home directory in the terminal and execute the following command.
+The python libraries required to run GINClus are included in the [requirements.txt](requirements.txt) file.
+To install all required python libraries, please navigate to the GINClus home directory in the terminal and execute the following command.
 ```
 pip3 install -r requirements.txt
 ```